crim-ca/stac-populator/docs/populators.md

 This documentation describes how to create a new STAC populator implementation.

-This tutorial uses the `RDPSpopulator` implementation as an example which integrates data properties from a THREDDS Catalog.
+For illustration purpose, this tutorial shows the steps for implementing the `RDPSpopulator` which integrates data properties from a THREDDS Catalog.
 The process of integrating data from other sources is similar.

 ## Resources